Gulliver’s Worl Read more [...]

 Food and Drink

 Whatever your tastes, there is something to suit every palette at Blackpool Pleasure Beach.
 One of the latest additions the Big Pizza Kitchen serves mouthwatering pizza, delicious pasta and fresh, crispy salad.
 Coasters is ideal for anyone wanting to grab something on the go.
 There are a large selection of places to eat including Burger King and Fish and Chip stalls.
 For anyone wanting something a little bit special then The Grill is ideal.
-At The Grill the award-winning chef serves classic favourites in stylish surroundings with views of the world famous Blackpool promenade.
+The award-winning chef at The Grill serves classic favourites in stylish surroundings with views of the world famous Blackpool promenade.

 The Big Blue Hotel